 What is a Zero-day exploit?
 An easy-to-understand explanation

-What is a Zero-day exploit_ An easy-to-understand explanation
+What is a Zero day exploit An easy to understand explanation

 You are always told how to protect your business from hackers, but do you know how they actually break into your system and hack your data?